Rabbi Alexander S. Gross Hebrew Academy: Athletics

 As members of the Florida High School Athletic Association (FHSAA), students compete at the 2A level in organized sports against other private schools in girls and boys volleyball, girls and boys basketball, girls and boys soccer, girls and boys tennis, girls and boys flag football, and girls and boys cross country.
-There are clubs, shabbatonim, school field trips, and other activities that provide students with a full school life.
+The school fields 27 athletic teams with approximately 80% student participation across all programs.
+There are also clubs, shabbatonim, school field trips, and other activities that provide students with a full school life.

-The Varsity Basketball program began under Coach Robert "Bob" King and Assistant Coach Jonathan Grossman in the 1981-1982 school year.
+The Varsity Basketball program began under Coach Robert "Bob" King and Assistant Coach Jonathan Grossman in the 1981–1982 school year.
 The first basket in RASG Varsity history was scored in the St. Patrick's gym by freshman Rich Scharlat on a pass from senior Jay Schechter.
 Avi Littwin, Bernie Schuster, and Gil Neuman also played significant roles for the varsity that year.

-In 2013, standout basketball player Ellis Greenstein, led the Warriors to a FHSAA JV Championship and received MVP honors for averaging 16.7 points a game and 5.9 assists per game.
-Fellow Players Nathan Miller, Mikey Shakib, and Caleb Katz, played large roles in helping the Warriors make it to the Big stage.
+In 2013, standout basketball player Ellis Greenstein led the Warriors to a FHSAA JV Championship and received MVP honors for averaging 16.7 points a game and 5.9 assists per game.
+Fellow players Nathan Miller, Mikey Shakib, and Caleb Katz played large roles in helping the Warriors reach the championship.

+The Warrior Girls Varsity Basketball team won District Championships in 2011, 2012, 2013, and 2014.
+Under head coach Joe Campodonico, who has amassed over 100 wins and led the program to 5 district championship appearances and 4 FHSAA State Tournament appearances, the team claimed the District Championship again in 2025.
+The team is consistently ranked inside the Jewish Hoops America Top 18, finishing the most recent season ranked #8 among the best Jewish girls teams in the country and inside the top 130 in Florida — the highest ranking among all South Florida Jewish schools.
+Junior guard Eliana Wolfson was a driving force in the team's success, averaging 19.4 points per game and earning a place on the 1st Team All-Jewish Hoops America.

-The Warrior Girls Varsity Basketball team has won District Championships for the 2011, 2012, 2013 and 2014 years.
-Additionally, the Boys Varsity Basketball team won the Tier 2 Championship at Yeshiva University's Serachek Tournament in 2016.
+The Boys Varsity Basketball team won the Tier 2 Championship at Yeshiva University's Serachek Tournament in 2016.
+Caleb Gdanski reached the milestone of 1,000 career points, a landmark achievement in Warriors basketball history.

-Recently, Hebrew Academy Junior, Ben Tal, was named Underclassman of the Year and was placed on the 1st Team by All Jewish Hoops America.
-An Honorable Mention was also received by Junior, Jack Esformes.
+Hebrew Academy Junior Ben Tal was named Underclassman of the Year and placed on the 1st Team by All Jewish Hoops America.
+An Honorable Mention was also received by Junior Jack Esformes.

+The school has announced a new Sports Complex Project, representing a significant investment in athletic facilities and signaling a new era for Warriors Athletics.